k26rahul/software-testing/week1/README.md

 1. Open your JUnit 4 test class file.
 2. Click the visual **Run Test** (green play button) that automatically appears next to the line numbers in the editor.
 3. View the test execution status via the checkmarks in the editor and the VS Code Test Explorer sidebar.

+**Note on Packages:** This native runner requires zero manual configuration for packages.
+The IDE's language server automatically parses subfolders, resolves the namespaces, and displays the execution buttons.